Beagle123/visualruby/examples/70_better_views/README.txt

   row[id(:name)] = "Helen"  # same as row[0] = "Helen"
   etc.

+Again, the id() method is converting the column symbol, ":name" to the correct integer for the column, so you can identify columns by their symbol.

 Summary:
 1) using VR::ListView and VR::Treeveiw allows naming of columns
-2) You can still use Gtk::Listview's methods and properties because its the superclass
+2) You can still use Gtk::Listview's methods and properties because it's their superclass

 This example creates the most basic VR::ListView, but it can do a lot more including changing columns' and cells' appearance, changing the header, sorting etc.